 CEIL{ 10 log10(1 + NRB_gap / NRB_alloc), 0.5 } dB,

 where CEIL{x,0.5} means x rounding upwards to closest 0.5dB.
-The parameters of RBStart,Low and RBStart,High to specify valid RB allocation ranges for Outer and Inner RB allocations are defined as following:
+The parameter of LCRB which is used to specify valid RB allocation ranges for Outer and Inner RB allocations is replaced by (NRB_alloc + NRB_gap) for almost contiguous allocation cases

-RBStart,Low = max(1, floor((NRB_alloc + NRB_gap)/2))

-RBStart,High = NRB – RBStart,Low – NRB_alloc –NRB_gap

 For the UE maximum output power modified by MPR, the power limits specified in clause 6.2.4 apply.